BenWilson-Mozilla/forum/Bylaws.md

 ## 3.4 Other Parties

-The public may follow the Forum’s activities by reading all postings on the Public Mail List and the Public Web Site.
+The public may follow the Forum’s activities by reading all postings on its Public Mail Lists and the Public Web Site.
 Questions or comments to the Forum may be sent to the Questions Mail List.

 # 4. OFFICERS AND FINANCES